tzuhanchang/HyPER/README.md

 | `HyPER_GE_IDX` | Indices of the nodes connected by a graph edge |
 | `HyPER_GE_RAW` | Soft probability of a graph edge |

-Based on these RAW outputs, events can then be reconstructed using users desired methods.
-We provide a example code for the all-hadronic reconstruction in [examples/ttbar_allhad](examples/ttbar_allhad).
+Based on these RAW outputs, events can then be reconstructed by stating the correct `topology` in the configuration file.
+We currently have limited event topologies available in HyPER, see [`HyPER/topology`](https://github.com/tzuhanchang/HyPER/tree/main/HyPER/topology).
+If you wish additional ones to be added, you can create a issue [here](https://github.com/tzuhanchang/HyPER/issues).

 ## Enviroment